-The ArduiTaM was successfully tested on a homemade coil prototype that uses stepper-motor-driven trimmer capacitors for tuning and matching.
-Trimmers were purposely employed to demonstrate the ArduiTaM's ease of integrability with commercial systems, where such capacitors are predominantly used.
-Unfortunately, the use of mechanical trimmers imposes a limit on the speed of T&M. However, trimmers can easily be replaced with varactors or digitally tuned capacitors (DTCs), for much faster tuning and matching.
+ArduiTaM was successfully tested on a homemade coil prototype that uses stepper-motor-driven trimmer capacitors for tuning and matching.
+Trimmers were purposely employed to demonstrate ArduiTaM's ease of integrability with commercial systems, where such capacitors are predominantly used.
+Unfortunately, the use of mechanical trimmers imposes a limit on the speed of T&M. However, trimmers can easily be replaced with varactors or digitally-tuned capacitors (DTCs), for much faster tuning and matching.
 The speed of T&M can be further optimised depending on the experiment.
-So, for example, if the maximum frequency shift happens to be known for the samples under test, then the sweep ranges can be minimised so that the ArduiTaM can make more rapid adjustments.
+So, for example, if the maximum frequency shift happens to be known for the samples under test, then the sweep ranges can be minimised so that ArduiTaM can make more rapid adjustments.

 Code and data availability.
-All circuit schematics are provided in the Supplement.
-The Arduino codes are available at https://doi.org/10.5281/zenodo.3908231 (Jouda, 2020).
+All circuit schematics are provided in the supplementary file.
+The Arduino codes are available under: https: 190 //github.com/mazinjouda/ArduiTaM.git/.

-Supplement.
-The supplement related to this article is available online at: https://doi.org/10.5194/mr-1-105-2020-supplement.

 Author contributions.
-Concept initialisation was made by MJ and JGK.
-Circuit design, implementation, and test were done by MJ.
-The tune and match algorithm was developed by SMTD and DM.
-Writing the Arduino codes was done by SMTD.
-Building and testing of the mechanical setups were done by MAJ.
-Final measurements were performed by MJ.
-Funding request and supervision were done by JGK.
-Writing, review, and editing were done by MJ, SMTD, MAJ, DM, and JGK.
+Concept initialisation: MJ and JGK.
+Circuit design, implementation, and test: MJ.
+Tune and match algorithm: SMTD and DM.
+Writing the Arduino codes: SMTD.
+Building and testing the mechanical setups: MAJ.
+Final measurements: MJ.
+Funding request and supervision: JGK.
+Writing, review, and editing: MJ, SMTD, MAJ, DM, and JGK.

 Competing interests.
-The authors declare that they have no conflict of interest.
+The authors declare no competing interests.

-Acknowledgements.
-Jan G. Korvink and Mazin Jouda acknowledge the DFG for partial funding (contracts KO 1883/29-1 and KO 1883/34-1).
-Saraï M. Torres Delgado, Mazin Jouda, Dario Mager, and Jan G. Korvink would like to thank the European Union for partial funding (grant H2020-FETOPEN-1-2016-2017-737043-TISuMR).
+195 Acknowledgements.
+JGK and MJ acknowledge the DFG for partial funding [contracts KO 1883/29-1 and KO 1883/34-1].
+ST, MJ, DM, and JGK would like to thank the European Union for partial funding [Grant H2020-FETOPEN-1-2016-2017-737043-TISuMR].